What is a CVB?

 How does the CVB attract media coverage and work with local media?

 Through promotions and projects, the Beaumont CVB works with local media to promote the destination.
 Whether it be projects the Beaumont Restaurant Week, Beaumont Birdie Passport or what the museums and attractions have going on, we want to get the world out.
 The marketing and tourism team goes to travel and tourism conventions and summits to spread the word about Beaumont to travel writers, bloggers, influencers and other media to cover Beaumont.

 Where can you find information about the CVB and what is happening in the city?

-Where can I get a visitor's guide?
+Where can I get a visitor's information?

 You can view the digital guide or request a copy by mail here.
-The guide is also available in hotel rooms, visitor centers throughout the area, and in the baggage claim area of Jack Brooks Regional Airport.
+The guide is also available in hotel rooms, visitor centers throughout the state, and in the baggage claim area of Jack Brooks Regional Airport.

 Why is Beaumont often referred to as the Museum Capital of Texas?